Vishu

 The festival is marked by family time, preparing colourful auspicious items and viewing these as the first thing on the Vishu day (Vishukkani).
 In particular, Malayalis seek to view the golden blossoms of the Indian laburnum (Kani Konna), money or silver items, cloth (pattu), mirror, rice, coconut, cucumber, fruits and other harvest products.
 Days before Vishu, people start bursting fireworks at their houses and it concludes with lot of fireworks on day of Vishu.
 People wear new clothes (Kodi) and they eat a feast called Sadhya.
 In Kaineettam, elders give a small amount of pocket money to children.

 Etymology and origin

 Vishu, from Sanskrit Viṣuvam, literally means 'equal', and it connoted to the celebration of spring equinox in the past.
 The spring equinox however occurs 24 days before the day of Vishu, on 21 March/Meenam 7, due to precession of equinoxes.

 Religious significance

 Vishu marks the first day of the astronomical year, a celebration of new beginnings and prosperity.
 A key tradition during Vishu is the vishukani, a carefully arranged collection of auspicious items such as fruits, flowers, coins, and gold.
 It is believed that seeing auspicious things at the very beginning of the new year brings luck, a tradition that is part of Kerala's culture.
-Most people include Krishna’s idol in the 'kani', as he is considered auspicious to see first.
-Two generations ago, people were careful to view the morning 'kani' daily to ensure a good day.
+Most people include Krishna's idol in the 'kani', as he is considered auspicious to see first.
+It is believed that it is on this day Lord Krishna killed the demon Narakasura.
+Another legend is it commemorates the resuming of the ascent of Sun from east after the death of Ravana, which he had stopped.